-An employee shall be entitled to up to thirty (30) workdays "parental leave" with pay, which shall commence within sixty (60) days after the arrival of each new child.
-The entitlement of thirty (30) workdays of parental leave is not affected in the event that the employee commences their parental leave in one calendar year and completes it in the next.
-However, a maximum benefit of thirty (30) workdays with pay within any twelve (12) month period shall be provided in connection with the placement of one (1) or more foster children with the employee or the employee's spouse or registered domestic partner.
+An employee shall be entitled to up to thirty (30) workdays "parental leave" with pay, which shall commence within sixty (60) days after the arrival of each new child(ren).
+The maximum benefit of thirty (30) workdays with pay within any twelve (12) month period shall be provided in connection with the arrival of a new child(ren) and the placement of one (1) or more foster children with the employee or the employee's spouse or registered domestic partner.